Wildlife Warriors - Anti-Poaching Training

 - Additional excursions

-- Local SIM card and data / airtime bundles (optional)
+- Local SIM card and data/airtime bundles (optional)

 - Administration fee ($40)

-View our booking terms and conditions. **September 2021: view our updated terms and conditions**
+View our booking terms and conditions.

 Increasingly, private organisations and individuals are supporting the Department of Environmental Affairs in focusing on rhino protection and security, in the hope that the species may be left in peace to thrive once again.

-This anti-poaching course is based in the game rich Waterberg region of Limpopo, in northern South Africa (approximately 4 hours north of Johannesburg).
+This anti-poaching course is based in the game-rich Waterberg region of Limpopo, in northern South Africa (approximately 4 hours north of Johannesburg).
 The region is home to a variety of big game including white rhino, leopard, hyena, buffalo, giraffe, wildebeest and a variety of antelope.
 You will study a huge range of mammals, birds and reptiles in their natural environment.

-Your anti-poaching instructors
+Your anti-poaching instructor

 Who should join this course?

-The course is perfect for bush craft companies, youth groups or individuals who want an adventurous and educational internationalΒ experience.
-The course has previously accommodated groups of scouts and cadets, school and college students, ex-military groups, rugbyΒ teams and private companies.
+The course is perfect for bush craft companies, youth groups or individuals who want an adventurous and educational international experience.
+The course has previously accommodated groups of scouts and cadets, school and college students, ex-military groups, rugby teams and private companies.
 The course can be tailored to suit the age range, skill level and interests of particular groups.

 What special equipment do I need to bring?